IsaacSchemm/Pandacap/README.md

 | KeyVaultHostname        | Key vault hostname

-The CosmosDBAccountKey is optional; without it, Pandacap will try to connect to Cosmos DB using Entra authentication, which can lead ot slower performance.
+The CosmosDBAccountKey is optional; without it, Pandacap will try to connect to Cosmos DB using Entra authentication, which can lead to slower performance.
 See [Crowmask](https://github.com/IsaacSchemm/Crowmask/) for an example of how to set that up.